TeaRex-coder/beast-extractor/README.md

 ### Protocol Buffers

-The `StreamingAssets/Data` & `StreamingAssets/UI` directories each contain protobd and protobw files respectively.
+The `StreamingAssets/Data` & `StreamingAssets/UI` directories each contain protobd and protobw files, respectively.
 They are decompiled into human-readable proto files using [protoc](https://github.com/protocolbuffers/protobuf), the Protobuf Compiler.

 ```sh
 protoc --deocde_raw < file.protobd > file.proto